GaureeshAnvekar/parallel_pdf_creation/README.md

 A tool for Data Analysts/Business Analysts.
-With this, spawn multiple threads creating pdf records from multiple pandas dataframe.
+With this, it first creates a pdf template based on the columns of the dataframe.
+Then it fills this template pdf creating multiple pdfs representing each row of the dataframe.
+This can be done for multiple dataframes as well.
+The task is parallelized using multithreading.

 ## Installation